youssif-Hy/University-system/README.md

 ## 📄 License

-This project is for educational and training purposes only.
+This software is for educational purposes only.
-Use, share, or modify with credit – not for commercial distribution.
+Use, share, or modify freely with credit.
+Not for commercial use.